Contacting your local Members of Provincial Parliament

 It is estimated that in the Greater Golden Horseshoe alone, more than 2 billion tonnes of aggregate will be required over the next 25 years to build and maintain infrastructure.

-Election time provides an important opportunity to connect with candidates about the importance of aggregate to the economy and the future of Ontario.
+While election time provides an important opportunity to connect with candidates about the importance of aggregate to the economy and the future of Ontario, that conversation can happen throughout the entire term of the Government.

 The database below contains information for each electoral riding in Ontario.